Sodium coco sulfate (SCS) is one of the many chemicals that are used in soaps, shower gels, shampoos and other cosmetic products.

 Without foam it is difficult to apply a gel or cream or even a soap and toothpaste.
 There has to be some lather to spread the soap, shampoo, gel or even toothpaste after initial application.

 It must be noted that sodium lauryl sulfate and sodium coco-sulfate are the same chemicals.
 There is a tiny difference between the two.
 Sodium coco sulfate is usually milder or gentler since the coconut oil or palm kernel oils are not as purified as in sodium lauryl sulfate.
 Both are surfactants.

 That means they reduce the tension of the liquid they are mixed with when the liquid comes in contact with a surface.
 Liquid or gel or paste can cause friction when applied and massaged against skin, hair or teeth.

 This friction must be reduced to nullify any discomfort or sensation one may feel.
-Also, surfactants like sodium coco sulfate facilitate the mixing of oil and water, with each other and with other ingredients that are used by manufacturers.
+Also, surfactants like SCS facilitate the mixing of oil and water, with each other and with other ingredients that are used by manufacturers.

 The Risks of Using Products that have Sodium Coco Sulfate

 A lot has been said, written and discussed about sodium coco sulfate.
 It is true that sulfate free shampoos, shower gels, soaps and toothpastes are healthier.
 However, there is no reason to be too alarmed.

 There are many reports that claim sodium coco sulfate as one of the possible causes of cancer.
 Some go to state that it is a carcinogen.
 There is no truth to this, if you consider clinical findings.
 There is no scientific evidence connecting sodium coco sulfate with any type of cancer.

 There is one fact about SCS that you should be aware of.
 It does strip the hair and skin of the essential oils that are secreted by the body.
 Natural body oils nourish the skin and the hair.